The Alaska Paleo-Project

-TALKEETNA MOUNTAINS / CRETACEOUS OCEANS Once completed the exhibit will be a traveling art and museum installation featuring recently discovered ancient Alaskan marine reptiles and their environment from Alaska's mystic Talkeetna Mountains.
+TALKEETNA MOUNTAINS / CRETACEOUS OCEANS Once completed the exhibit will be a museum installation featuring recently discovered ancient Alaskan marine reptiles and their environment from Alaska's mystic Talkeetna Mountains.

 Other major discoveries from Southcentral Alaska’s Talkeetna Mountains will also be portrayed in the exhibit and will include: “Lizzie,” Alaska’s first and oldest duck-billed dinosaur, Alaska’s only ankylosaurus - also discovered in the Talkeetna Mountains, as well as currently unidentified giant ammonites sculptures currently under construction.

-The highlight of the project for the artist so far - was to participate in an actual expedition into the Talkeetna Mountains with the University of Alaska Museum of the North to discover an actual elasmosaurus skeleton which is new to Alaska's fossil record.
-This expedition will also be included in a full scale documentary currently in development.
+We also participated in an actual expedition into the Talkeetna Mountains with the University of Alaska Museum of the North to discover a Elasmosaurus skeleton of which is new to Alaska's fossil record.

 > We also provide - hands on - public outreach as the project developes in large public venues, including most recently the Anchorage Museum's Discovery Center.